Karen A. Matthews, Ph.D.: Program Director

 Marsha D. Marcus, Ph.D.

-Dr. Marcus' research interests include the development of pediatric obesity interventions; the relation among eating behavior, psychiatric disorder and obesity; the treatment of eating disorders; and lifestyle interventions to prevent or treat physical illness.
-With regard to pediatric obesity, Dr. Marcus is a site co-investigator of a multi-site trial that is evaluating treatment strategies, including lifestyle intervention, for youth with type 2 diabetes.
-Dr. Marcus has an ongoing project that focuses on the treatment of anorexia nervosa.
-She is Pittsburgh leader of a two-site clinical trial to evaluate an Internet-based intervention for bulimia nervosa.
-Dr. Marcus also is involved in several projects that focus on the psychosocial aspects of bariatric surgery.
-She is an investigator on the multi-site "Longitudinal Assessment of Bariatric Surgery (LABS)" and a co-investigator on a project designed to evaluate the impact of a behavioral weight management intervention prior to bariatric surgery on post-surgery assessment and outcome.
+Dr. Marcus’ research interests include the development of pediatric obesity interventions; the relation among eating behavior, psychiatric disorder and obesity; the treatment of eating disorders; and lifestyle interventions to prevent or treat physical illness.
+With regard to pediatric obesity, Dr. Marcus is a site co-investigator of a multi-site longitudinal follow-up study of a trial that evaluated treatment strategies, including lifestyle intervention, for youth with type 2 diabetes.
+Dr. Marcus has an ongoing project that focuses on the pharmacological treatment of anorexia nervosa.
+She also is co-investigator on a trial designed to elucidate phenotypic heterogeneity in anorexia nervosa.
 Finally, she is co-investigator on trials designed to elucidate the role of loss of control eating in gestational weight gain and mitigate risk for type 2 diabetes in seniors.
 Future research projects will focus on understanding aberrant eating in obese individuals, and the development and evaluation of treatments for eating disorders.

 Anna Marsland, Ph.D.